Omaha mayor, police, friends and foes of fireworks proposal clash at public hearing

 Several council members said the city’s existing ordinance is difficult to enforce.

-Police Chief Todd Schmaderer testified that he thinks complaints would drop in half if fireworks are limited to five days.
-He said that police issued 24 citations this year but received 1,246 fireworks complaints, "taxing our resources all over the city."
+Police Chief Todd Schmaderer testified that he thinks complaints would drop by half if fireworks were limited to five days.
+He said police issued 24 citations this year but received 1,246 fireworks complaints, “taxing our resources all over the city.”

 Council Vice President Chris Jerram said the figures are revealing.
 “That tells me the police do in fact have their hands full,” he said.
 Jerram said people who are calling have a right to be frustrated because others aren’t following the rules.